Do you like dust?

 Take a look at the tips below to find seven of the simplest ways to keep your house dust free.

-Ways for How to Reduce Dust in Home
+How to Reduce Dust in Home

 1. Change Your Air Filter Yearly